 - A headlamp.
 I also always keep a headlamp in my pack, whether I’m backpacking or day hiking, just in case I end up out later than I expected.
 I’ve used the same Black Diamond Spot for many years and it’s still going strong.

 - SuperFeet insoles.
-After working in a small gear shop and learning the in’s and out’s of their shoe department, I found out that the insoles that come in your hiking or running shoes, aren’t really made to be used.
+After working in a small gear shop and learning the in’s and out’s of their shoe department, I found out that the insoles that come in your hiking or running shoes aren’t really made to be used.
 They’re cheap and temporary and will get smooshed down to nothing really quickly under the full weight of a pack or the repetitive pounding from running.
 Invest in some good insoles like SuperFeet instead to actually support your feet while hiking.
-I also find that I can stretch out the life of my shoes by just replacing the insoles if they start to feel too worn out, rather than buying new shoes all together.
+I also find that I can stretch out the life of my shoes by just replacing the insoles if they start to feel too worn out, rather than buying new shoes altogether.

 - Deuce of Spades trowel.
 I always carry my poop kit with me, even on day hikes!
 Because you just never know.
-When I say poop kit, I mean a quart size ziploc bag, with toilet paper, hand sanitizer, and this trowel in it.
+When I say poop kit, I mean a quart-size Ziploc bag, with toilet paper, hand sanitizer, and this trowel in it.
 It’s super light, pretty compact, and easy to tuck away in any pocket or compartment of my pack.

-Let us know your must have hiking and camping gear items in the comments below!
+Let us know your must-have hiking and camping gear items in the comments below!